What Is Information Systems And Technology

 What is Information Systems and Technology

 Information systems and technology represent the backbone of modern organizations, driving innovation, efficiency, and competitive advantage in today's digital landscape.
-That's why these interconnected fields form the foundation of how businesses collect, process, store, and distribute information to support operations, decision-making, and strategic objectives.
+These interconnected fields form the foundation of how businesses collect, process, store, and distribute information to support operations, decision-making, and strategic objectives.
 Understanding information systems and technology is crucial for professionals across all industries as digital transformation continues to reshape the global economy.

 Components of Information Systems